Make these cute decorative caramel ‘pumpkin’ apples to add to your fall decor or tiered tray!

 Just a side note, Mod Podge dries clear so it will not change the color of your paint.

 When mixing, fold the caramel paint slowly into the Mod Podge.
 I whipped mine together and that caused a lot of bubbles.
 I couldn’t totally avoid bubbles but slowly mixing the paint into the Mod Podge seemed to help.

 Use a paintbrush and apply a generous amount for a thick ‘caramel’ look!
 Try to use short brush strokes and drizzle a generous amount of paint starting at the top of the pumpkin.
 Check out the video above to see how I applied the paint.

 Don’t worry if the color drips to the bottom in spots, this should look like caramel so drips are okay.

 Learn how to make beautiful tiered trays using thrifted items.

-Add faux sprinkles or faux chopped nuts to freshly painted pumpkins before the paint sets up.
+Add polymer clay sprinkles to freshly painted pumpkins before the paint sets up.

 Then let your pumpkins dry completely (about 24 hours) before displaying them.

 If you love this easy craft idea, Pin the image below to your Pinterest craft boards to come back to later.
 Then check out more Fall Craft Ideas.